aldis-ameriks/affordable-kubernetes/readme.md

-## The affordable GKE Kubernetes cluster
+# The affordable GKE Kubernetes cluster

 My goal was to set up cheap, fully functional and simple Kubernetes cluster for personal projects.
 But above all, to learn the ways of Kubernetes.
+The following setup will create a 3 node Kubernetes cluster that will cost ~5$ per month.

 Most of the steps and configuration taken from: https://www.doxsey.net/blog/kubernetes--the-surprisingly-affordable-platform-for-personal-projects.